mariegrace31/portfolio_project/README.md

 ### Prerequisites

-In order to run this project you need: to dowload it or clone it to your machine.
+In order to run this project you need: to download it or clone it to your machine.
 ### Setup
 Clone this repository to your desired folder: https://github.com/mariegrace31/portfolio_project.git
 ### Install
-Install this project with: cd my-project npm install
+Install this project with cd my-project npm install
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->